-Remove only the outermost screws around the perimeter of the heat exchanger face plate that connect it to the unit.
+Remove screws around the perimeter of the heat exchanger face plate that connect it to the unit.
+Remove only the outermost screws.

 Pull the heat exchanger straight back and out of the unit.
 It may be necessary to remove some of the control door jambs.